IPROWD - Top

 IPROWD - Making a difference

-Make a difference to yourself and your community with the IPROWD program – just like Isaiah did.
+Make a positive change to your life and your community’s future with the IPROWD program – just like Cass did.

 “The IPROWD program at TAFE NSW is an entry level program to assist Aboriginal and Torres Strait Islander people in the steppingstones to enter law enforcement.